linode/docs/docs/products/compute/compute-instances/guides/local-disk-encryption/index.md

 - New LKE clusters are encrypted if disk encryption is supported in the region.
 This disk encryption setting can not be changed.

 - Encryption can increase compute instance CPU overhead and decrease realized throughput.
-  - For performance sensitive workloads on linodes that are not part of a node pool, you can opt-out of disk encryption.
+  - For performance-sensitive workloads on Compute Instances that are not part of a node pool, you can opt-out of disk encryption.
-  - For performance sensitive workloads on linodes that are part of a LKE node pool, you can create additional node pools to spread out the workloads if required.
+  - For performance-sensitive workloads on Compute Instances that are part of a LKE node pool, you can create additional node pools to spread out the workloads if required.

-- If the compute instance is part of a LKE node pool, you cannot change the disk encryption setting.
+- If the Compute Instance is part of a LKE node pool, you cannot change the disk encryption setting.
 If a node pool is not encrypted and you want an encrypted node pool, delete the node pool and create a new node pool.
 New node pools are always encrypted.

-- After a compute instance is created, changing the stored data from encrypted to decrypted or decrypted to encrypted requires a [Rebuild](/docs/products/compute/compute-instances/guides/rescue-and-rebuild/#rebuilding).
+- After a Compute Instance is created, changing the stored data from encrypted to decrypted or decrypted to encrypted requires a [Rebuild](/docs/products/compute/compute-instances/guides/rescue-and-rebuild/#rebuilding).

 ## Check if Disk Encryption is Enabled on a Linode